Roasted Beet Salad with orange and mint makes an incredible side dish and it's simple to make!

 - After that, peel and section oranges.
 Cut into bite-size chunks and add to bowl with beets.

 - Take fresh mint off of stem and roughly chop, adding to bowl as well.
 Add in chopped pecans (which can be toasted if you like)

-- Then create your vinaigrette using white wine vinegar, olive oil, and salt and pepper to taste.
+- Then create your vinaigrette in a small bowl using white wine vinegar, olive oil, and salt and pepper to taste.

 - Whisk together with a fork and gently toss in bowl with salad ingredients.

 - Finally, top salad with crumbled Cotija cheese and serve!

 Be sure to check out my Juggling Act Mama Storefront on Amazon where you'll find all kinds of great products to make your life easier!
 Thanks so much for being a part of Juggling Act Mama ❤

 - Liquid measuring cup